 Bucket List Destinations: The Best Places to Visit in Idaho

-Yet, I contradicted myself and have compiled the list of the top places to visit in Idaho.
+Yet I have contradicted myself and compiled the list of the top places to visit in Idaho.
 For some, it might be enough to embark on their own adventures of exploring the vast roads and bountiful destinations of the Gem State.
 Others might need to visit all these remarkable places before falling in love with Idaho just like I did.
 Regardless of which category of the travelers you fall into, use these top 15 places to visit in Idaho as your guideline.
 Furthermore, feel free to add your own bucket list destinations if for some reasons I left them out.

 Top Places to Visit in Idaho: Boise